 I think there's an extraordinary strong case to make for some rebalancing of funding /.../ some level of funding; even if it's limited of the patronage function of those schools is absolutely undeniable.
 There's no legal or moral ground that anyone could make or say no, because there are parents who want it.
 Not because those entities have rights, but because the parents of the pupils in those schools have rights and the right to a properly structured patronage system because the system is patronage driven.
-But there is a trustee role, a patron role defined by the Education Act and that needs some level of funding and those schools have a right, even if it's to a limited level of funding.
+But there is a trustee role, a patron role defined by the Education Act and that needs some level of funding.
 [Education stakeholders 4 and 5]